aculab-com/aculab-webrtc/interface.md

 Must be null or an array of RTCIceServer objects.
 This value can be changed at any time.
 Outgoing calls will use the value set when the call is made.
 Incoming calls will use the value set when the call is answered.
 If the value is null, an Aculab provided set of iceServers is used.
 Using an empty array will disable the Aculab provided iceServers.

+This is deprecated in favour of setting the iceServers in setPeerConnectionConfiguration().

 ### maxConcurrent

 This is the number of concurrent calls this client is allowed to handle.
 The default is 1.
 This value must be 1 or greater.
 The upper limit is browser dependent.